OoStellarnightoO/python4Hacking/README.md

 **tuple**

-Can store multiple variables types and is immutable (cannot be changed) Unlike lists, you cannot append to a tuple though you can combine tuples
+Can store multiple variables types and is immutable (cannot be changed)/n Unlike lists, you cannot append to a tuple though you can combine tuples
 > name_tuple = ("Tom", "Alice")
 > tuple_repeat = ('Combined!',) * 4 # this outputs ('Combined!', 'Combined!')